 The first step is to assemble the right team, get organizational buy-in on a data governance strategy and budget, and then evaluate master data management solutions.
 But selecting a master data management solution is as challenging as finding a reliable partner for this journey.

-At To-Increase, we have a Master Data Management suite for Microsoft Dynamics 365 Finance & Supply Chain Management (D365 F&SCM - formerly known as Finance & Operations).
+At To-Increase, we have a Master Data Management Suite for Microsoft Dynamics 365 Finance & Supply Chain Management (D365 F&SCM).
 Our interactions with our customers have helped us gauge what they are usually looking for when it comes to a master data management solution, and that has helped us strengthen our portfolio and roadmap.